Carolina College of Natural Health Sciences

 After an illness, it's vital to rebuild our strength through easy to digest meals like 'Chicken Soup with Asparagus & Fennel Seed'.
 Chicken is an easier to digest protein source than heavy red meats and should be favored when digestion is low.
 For those with weak digestion, the addition of some black pepper will kindle your digestive fire due to its pungent taste and also relieve any mucus congestion.

-Is Chicken Soup with Asparagus & Fennel Seed Good for My Ayurvedic Diet?
+Is Chicken Soup with Asparagus & Fennel Seed a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Chicken Soup with Asparagus & Fennel Seed' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.